tokay-lang/tokay-docs/src/02-basics/01-items.md

 Items are the atomic building blocks of a Tokay program.

-Items can be anything, but in the end, they yield some kind of value - and even when it's the `void` value, which simply represents nothing.
+Items can be anything, but in the end, they yield some kind of value - and even when it's the [`void` value](04-void.md), which simply represents nothing.

-> You can enter the following code directly into a REPL.
+> You can enter the following code directly into a Tokay REPL.
 > See how it works and which values you're getting.

 The simplest form of items are just values: